jmbelvar81/jmbelvar.github.io/index.md

 ### What's this site exactly?!

-This is a place where I will reference my projects, write about my technology interests and works and maybe much more.
+This is a place where I will reference my projects, write about my technology interests, works and maybe much more.

 I hope that you enjoy it :-)